 A Malibu must-see for fashionistas, the Malibu Country Mart is a shopping destination.
 Comprised of luxury stores and high-end restaurants, the outdoor shopping complex is a place to see and be seen.
 In addition to shopping, top things to do at Malibu Country Mart are celebrity spotting and weekend car shows.

-The nearby Malibu Lumber Yard is another top end destination for shopping in Malibu, CA.
+The nearby Malibu Lumber Yard is yet another high end destination for the best shopping in Malibu, CA.

 Malibu Surf Shop, Malibu, CA